jnozzi/cocoadev.com/markdown/OpenSourceDevelopers.md

 ----

-Are you aware of General/LaTeX?
+Are you aware of LaTeX?
 Here you can change the output using style-sheets, you can export to PS, PDF, HTML etc. and it also allows you to include other files, e.g. standard header/footers.

-The barrier of entry however might not be low, and this is probably the real problem, i.e. the superuser will use a revision control system (for the unlimited undo across editing sessions), a markup language a la General/LaTeX (for the reasons above and more), a rather powerful editor like Vi or Emacs (which he can fully customize to act like he wants it to, including writing macros/scripts to add/replace functionality etc.) supplemented by sed, find, grep, and similar from the Unix toolbox (for searching in several files, doing file level search'n'replace, conversions and more), and this will give him almost infinite power in his editing tasks -- but all this requires a lot from the user if he wants to master these "tools", and most likely only programmers will end up using such a tool chain.
+The barrier of entry however might not be low, and this is probably the real problem, i.e. the superuser will use a revision control system (for the unlimited undo across editing sessions), a markup language a la LaTeX (for the reasons above and more), a rather powerful editor like Vi or Emacs (which he can fully customize to act like he wants it to, including writing macros/scripts to add/replace functionality etc.) supplemented by sed, find, grep, and similar from the Unix toolbox (for searching in several files, doing file level search'n'replace, conversions and more), and this will give him almost infinite power in his editing tasks -- but all this requires a lot from the user if he wants to master these "tools", and most likely only programmers will end up using such a tool chain.

 Now if I understand you correctly, you'd like to have similar functionality but without the hassle.
 Rather than write a new program to incorporate all the ideas, I think another approach could be to try and make a nice wrapper for some of the existing tools.

-A friend of mine wrote a Wiki -- http://www.instiki.org/ (there is an OS X download which has it bundled as a single double-clickable application you start, and then it serves the Wiki on port 2500 or so, no setup required) -- the interesting thing here is, that it uses a very simple markup language, but can be converted to General/LaTeX and thus exported as PDF (directly from the web-page, though if you run it on your own machine, you'll need to install General/LaTeX separately).
+A friend of mine wrote a Wiki -- http://www.instiki.org/ (there is an OS X download which has it bundled as a single double-clickable application you start, and then it serves the Wiki on port 2500 or so, no setup required) -- the interesting thing here is, that it uses a very simple markup language, but can be converted to LaTeX and thus exported as PDF (directly from the web-page, though if you run it on your own machine, you'll need to install LaTeX separately).

 There are revision history on the pages (like with this Wiki, but with changes highlighted) and there is of cause also search functions.

-I am mentioning it because my friend cowrote his bachelor project (with 4 others IIRC) using the system, and as I understood it, it was a big success, especially for the other people involved, who would not normally use General/LaTeX, a revision control system, or split up one paper into different sections included by the top level sections (table of contents etc.).
+I am mentioning it because my friend cowrote his bachelor project (with 4 others IIRC) using the system, and as I understood it, it was a big success, especially for the other people involved, who would not normally use LaTeX, a revision control system, or split up one paper into different sections included by the top level sections (table of contents etc.).

 The downside is that you'll need to do all the editing in the browser (the upside is that you do not need to install anything, you get revision control, and you have access to your documents from anywhere there is internet -- granted you have the Wiki running on some server).

-However, the next step for this Wiki might be to introduce a custom URL scheme for page edits, so that editing pages on the server would be done using a local editor -- possible something like General/SubEthaEdit, so that if two people edit the same page simultaneously, it would let them share that same document and allow for collaborative editing.
+However, the next step for this Wiki might be to introduce a custom URL scheme for page edits, so that editing pages on the server would be done using a local editor -- possible something like SubEthaEdit, so that if two people edit the same page simultaneously, it would let them share that same document and allow for collaborative editing.

 I don't know if this sounds like something which could be another solution for you and your clients?
 As I see it, most of the features you want are really external, and writing a new word processor is a big task, I know, as I am currently writing a programmers editor! ;)

---General/AllanOdgaard
+--AllanOdgaard

 ----

 Because I use a laptop (they seem to be quite popular in this little podunk town) and  run about constantly, I usually don't have access to the internet, so a Wiki wouldn't be that great of an idea for fulfilling my document-editing dreams.
-General/LaTeX would be a good thing to integrate - for some reason, I never thought of that.
+LaTeX would be a good thing to integrate - for some reason, I never thought of that.
 I'll be reading more about it :).

  - Oliver